 Gravenhurst News May 20, 1971: Coming Events: Summerland Dance Hall, Riley Lake.
 Opening dance - May 22nd.
 Admission \$1.25 per person.
 After the dance hall closed, it was not used for several years and then opened as a store.
 Don Scott bought the store from Ray Moore in 1985.
 He started a hunting contest during this time.
 Mr. Scott operated the store for approximately four years and then sold it.
-This is still an active neighbourhood store, serving breakfast.
+This is still an active neighbourhood store, serving food.
 The present owners are Ron Post and Carrie Marriott.
 All are welcome!

 #22 1622/1624 Housey's Rapids Road, Lot 28, Conc.
-8, "Twisting Star"
+8, "Twisting Star" & "General Store"

 These properties are now under private ownership and the buildings they honour are gone.
-The commemorative quilt square is viewed from the bridge at the bottom of the hill.
+The commemorative quilt square is viewed from the bridge at the bottom of the hill by the bridge and the second one at the top of the hill at the beginning of Sam Cook Road.